gonutz/check/README.md

 Floating point values can usually not be compared with == because of rounding errors.
 You want to have an epsilon by which the values might diverge from each other and still be considered equal.
 Furthermore, what about INF and NAN?
-Comparing slices and maps means you must comapre their lengths and iterate over them to check each item for equality.
+Comparing slices and maps means you must compare their lengths and iterate over them to check each item for equality.
 Nested structs and interfaces can get hairy pretty quickly.